delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Let's say you want to work at an amusement park, like Dreamland or Thorpe Park.
 You can research and perhaps suggest an event for them or something along those lines.
 Like, hey, there's alot of this population in Margate (where Dreamland is) that don't fall into the demographic "White - British".
 These people also celebrate this holiday on this day, maybe you should make an event out of it at Dreamland?

 If you really want a job at a company you can use this to get your foot in the door.

+Something important to note here is that someone has to see your project for it to matter.
+This is where your amazing LinkedIn skills come into play.

+Do a LinkedIn search for the company you want to work for.
+Click on "connections" in the tab and select "first and second connections".
+Find friends that work at the company or find friends who know someone that works at the company.
+Then go through peoples job titles and look for "recruiter".
+If you can't find a recruiter look for someone that may be in the same department you are applying to.

+Message that person with LinkedIn or their email (if they have it on their profile).
+Explain who you are, what you've done and tell them to pass it on to the right person if needed.

+Something like this:

+> Dear Chris,
+>I've seen that Bank of America's website isn't accessible by everyone..
+I've redesigned it and written about it here [link here].
+I would be grateful if you or someone you know could have a read and improve Bank of America's website.
+>Kind regards,
+>Brandon

+Don't ask for a job position.
+In How to Win Friends and Influence People Carniege talks about never directly asking someone for something but making them think about it first.
+The idea here is to get them to talk to you, to make friends with them.

+Then you start to work with them, help them do whatever.
+In this case, help them make the website accessible.
+Eventually you can just slip in "Oh, I applied for a job here too.
+I hope I can work with you" and if they like you they'll see to it that you get the job.

 # Questions to ask your interviewer